 - CZ is using your personal data for social media.

-You have the right to obtain restriction of processing your personal data:
+You have the right to request that the processing of your personal data be restricted:

 - during the time CZ needs to determine whether your personal data do indeed need to be corrected;